-The processor thermal specification is comprised of the two parameters, T{CONTROL} and Thermal Profile.
+The processor thermal specification is comprised of the two parameters, $T{CONTROL}$ and Thermal Profile.
 The minimum requirement for thermal compliance is to ensure the thermal solution, by design, meets the thermal profile.

-If the system design incorporates acoustic speed fan control, Intel requires monitoring the on-die thermal sensor to implement acoustic fan speed control.
+If the system design will incorporate acoustic speed fan control, Intel requires monitoring the on-die thermal sensor to implement acoustic fan speed control.
 The value of the on-die thermal sensor temperature determines which specification must be met.

-- On-die Thermal Sensor less than T{CONTROL} - When the thermal solution can maintain the thermal sensor temperature to less than T{CONTROL} then the fan speed can be reduced. - On-die Thermal Sensor greater than T{CONTROL} - The T_C must be maintained at or below the Thermal Profile for the measured power dissipation.
+• On-die Thermal Sensor less than T{CONTROL}

+- When the thermal solution can maintain the thermal sensor temperature to less than $T{CONTROL}$ then the fan speed can be reduced.

+- On-die Thermal Sensor greater than T{CONTROL} - The T_c must be maintained at or below the Thermal Profile for the measured power dissipation.

-To use all of the features in the Intel reference heatsink design or the Boxed processor, system integrators should verify the following functionality is present in the board design.
-Refer to the Fan Specification for 4 wire PWM Controlled Fans and Chapter 6 for complete details on the Intel enabled thermal solution.
+To use all of the features in the Intel reference heatsink design or the Boxed Processor, system integrators should verify the following functionality is present in the board design.
+Please refer to the Fan Specification for 4 wire PWM Controlled Fans and Chapter 6 for complete details on the Intel enabled thermal solution.

-The basics of Fan Speed Control were discussed in Chapter 7, as a review the FSC definitions are listed in Table 13.
+The basics of Fan Speed Control were discussed in Chapter 7, as a review the FSC definitions are listed in Table 7-3.

-Table 13.
+Table 7-3.
 FSC Definitions

 Item Definition T {SENSOR} Temperature reported from the processor on-die thermal sensor.
-T {CONTROL} T {CONTROL} is the specification limit for use with the on-die thermal sensor T {LOW} The temperature above which the fan will begin to accelerate in response to the on-die thermal sensor temperature.
-Hysteresis The number of degrees below T{CONTROL} the fans will remain on before slowing down.
-T {HIGH} The temperature at which the fan is operating at full speed (100% PWM Duty Cycle).
-By specification this is T{CONTROL} .
+T {CONTROL} T{CONTROL} is the specification limit for use with the on-die thermal sensor.
+Thermal Diode Offset Thermal Diode Offset is the MSR value programmed into the processor with the on- die thermal diode to account for perceived diode ideality shift.
+Thermal Diode Base The constant published in the processor datasheet for calculating Thermal Diode Correction Factor.
+Thermal Diode Correction Factor Thermal Diode Correction Factor is the sum of the Thermal Diode Offset and Thermal Diode Base.
+This value is used to compensate for temperature errors if the diode ideality factor is near the maximum or minimum values.
+It is only used for HW Monitor components that measure the on-die thermal diode using the diode model.
+T {LOW} The temperature above which the fan will begin to accelerate in response to the on-die thermal sensor temperature.
+Hysteresis The number of degrees below $T{\mbox{\scriptsize CONTROL}}$ the fans will remain on before slowing down. Т {нібн} The temperature at which the fan is operating at full speed (100% PWM Duty Cycle).
+By specification this is $T{CONTROL}$.
 All Fans ON The processor temperature at which all fans in the system are increased to 100% Duty Cycle.
-Min PWM Minimum pulse width modulation (% duty cycle) that the fans will run at when T{SENSOR} is less than T{Low} .
-Spin-up Amount of time fan is run at 100% duty cycle to overcome fan inertia.
+Min PWM Minimum pulse width modulation (% duty cycle) that the fans will run at when $T{\mbox{sensor}}$ is less than $T{\mbox{Low}}.$ Spin-up Amount of time fan is run at 100% duty cycle to overcome fan inertia.
 PWM Freq The operating frequency of the PWM signal.
-T {AVERAGING} The time (in seconds) that elapses while the fan is gradually sped up in response to a processor temperature spike.
+TAVERAGING The time (in seconds) that elapses while the fan is gradually sped up in response to a processor temperature spike.